lukasroegner/homebridge-philips-hue/README.md

 ## Motion Sensors

-The motion sensors are exposes as occupancy sensors.
+The motion sensors are exposed as occupancy sensors.
 The activation period is retrieved from the rule engine of the Philips Hue bridge (those values are configured in the Philips app).
 The exposed accessory has multiple services:
 * Presence sensor
 * Temperature sensor
 * Light level sensor
-* Switch for enabled/disabling the motion sensor
+* Switch for enabling/disabling the motion sensor

 Only Philips motion sensors are supported by this plugin.